Richard H. Truly: NASA Administrator

 Truly retired from the Navy as a vice admiral shortly before becoming NASA administrator.
 He was named to head NASA as its eighth administrator in May 1989, the first astronaut to do so.
 He held this position until May 1992.
 He was credited by Carl Sagan with interceding in an internal dispute regarding whether Voyager 1 should be commanded to take one last photograph of Earth before completing its primary mission.
 The resulting photograph has since become known as the Pale Blue Dot photograph.

-On 12 February 1992, Truly was fired as Administrator.
+On February 12, 1992, Truly was fired as Administrator.
 Two weeks before, Vice President Dan Quayle had met with Truly, requesting the Administrator step down and accept an ambassadorship.
 Truly considered the offer but ultimately declined.

 When he was fired, Truly said, "I'm floored.
 I can't explain it".
 Senator Al Gore, who would succeed Quayle as vice president a year later, said he was concerned about the move, stating that Truly was "a good man who did a good job under difficult circumstances" and that "I view this as a very troubling sign that ...
 Quayle's space council may have forced Admiral Truly to leave this job because of the council's insistence on running NASA from the vice president's office."

 Observers suggested the firing was due to Truly's focus on large-scale projects like extending the life of the Space Shuttle rather than smaller, faster missions favored by the administration.
 It was suggested "that he was captive of his bureaucracy and incapable of making the changes, the reforms, the administration wanted."
 Others pointed to the battle over the International Space Station, which unexpectedly ran into serious problems in Congress, requiring the administration to intervene to save it.

 Post-NASA activities

 After leaving NASA, Truly became Vice President and Director of the Georgia Tech Research Institute, part of the Georgia Institute of Technology, in Atlanta, Georgia.
 He served in this role from 1992 to 1997.

 Then he served as director of the Department of Energy's National Renewable Energy Laboratory and as executive vice president of the MRIGlobal (formerly Midwest Research Institute) from 1997–2005.

 In May 2007, Retired Vice Admiral Richard Truly testified before the U.S. Senate Committee on Foreign Relations as a member of a military advisory board on the subject of the threats to U.S. national security posed by global climate change.

 In 2010, Truly was appointed to the board of trustees of the Colorado School of Mines by Governor Bill Ritter.
-He is currently the vice chairman of the board.
+He served as the vice chairman of the board.

-Truly is married and has three children.

-Popular culture

-In 2022, he is portrayed by John Hartmann in the third season of the alternate history web television series For All Mankind.
+Personal life and death

+Truly was married to Colleen "Cody" Hanner, and had three children.
+He died at his home in Genesee, Colorado, on February 27, 2024, at the age of 86.